-Ms. Hung-Wei Chen, aged 40, has served as a Director of our Company since November 2021.
+Ms. Hung-Wei Chen, aged 40, has served as a Director of our Company since November 2021 and as executive officer and legal representative of Belite Bio (Shanghai) Limited (our wholly owned subsidiary in China) since August 2021.
 She has also served as the director and the chief operating officer of Lin BioScience, Inc. (Taiwan OTC: 6696), our ultimate controlling shareholder, since July 2021 and August 2018, respectively.
 From July 2016 to August 2018, Ms. Chen worked as the clinical operations director of Lin BioScience, Inc. (Taiwan OTC: 6696), our ultimate controlling shareholder.
 From 2015 to 2016, Ms. Chen was associate clinical development director of CVie Therapeutics Limited.
 From 2012 to 2014, Ms. Chen was senior clinical operations manager of OBI Pharma, Inc. (TPEx: 4174).
 From 2005 to 2012, Ms. Chen served as project manager, study manager, clinical operations manager, clinical quality manager and clinical research associate in Pfizer Taiwan.
 Ms. Chen received her master's degree in science (medicinal chemistry) from National Taiwan University.
 Ms. Chen is also a certified pharmacist.